Even if you don't know where you see yourself in five years, here's how you can impress your interviewer

-Hiring managers may pose this common interview question a few different ways.
-Below are a few examples of similar interview questions that aim at uncovering the same information:
+Hiring managers may pose this common interview question in different ways.
+Below are a few examples of similar job interview questions that aim to uncover the same information:

 What are your long-term career goals?

 What is your dream job at this stage in your career?

 How do you define success?

 What is most important to you in your career?

 What is your goal for the next five years?

 Where will you be in five years?